Children’s Ki-Aikido Martial Art Class.

 Getting Started in Children’s Ki-Aikido Martial Arts

 Your child may start his or her study of Ki-Aikido at any time.
 Please contact your local dojo ahead of time and let them know you wish to visit.
-Your child’s first class will be treated as an introduction at no charge.
+We offer free introductory lessons.

 Upon arrival, parents or guardians will be asked to fill out a registration form.